amanchokshi/EMBERS/README.md

 As access to the ORBCOMM interface box was not available, the channels in which each satellite transimits can be determined with a careful analysis of the RF data and satellite ephemeris.

-We use reference data to detect satellite channels and it is much less noisy.
-Pairings a reference RF data file, with it's corresponding chrono_ephem file gives us the raw data as well as all the satellite which we expect to be present in 30 minute observation window.
-The chrono_ephem.json file containes the ephemeris for each of these satellites.

-Looping over our 72 satellites, we identify when each is present in the data and select the temporal region of the rf data where we expect to see its signal.
+We use reference data to detect satellite channels because it has the best SNR.
+Pairing a reference RF data file, with it's corresponding chrono_ephem json file gives us the satellite expected within each 30 minute observation.
+Looping over the satellites in the chrono_ephem files, we identify the temporal region of the rf data where we expect to see its signal.
 Let us call this the *window*.
 We now use a series of thresholding criteria to help identify the most probable channel.

 #### Channel Filtering